Tell Congress: Abolish the Federal Death Penalty

 Most alarming, evidence came to light after the July 14, 2020 execution of Daniel Lee that the campaign to reelect Donald Trump has guided the strategy and timing of this spate of federal executions.
 Read about this in the Terre Haute Tribune Star report.
 Further evidence is currently being developed.

-- Investigate the Trump reelection campaign's scripting of federal executions and address any ethics violations or violations of the law, if found;
+- Investigate the and address any ethics violations or violations of the law, if found;

-- Investigate the conduct of the Attorney General, the Department of Justice and the Bureau of Prisons in light of troubling facts raising questions about the legality and constitutionality of the executions conducted on July 14, 16 and 17, 2020.
+- Investigate the conduct of the Attorney General, the Department of Justice and the Bureau of Prisons in light of troubling facts raising questions about the legality and constitutionality of the executions conducted on July 14, 16, 2020;

 Add your name to the petition to tell Congress and send a signal to the administration: The death penalty is not an effective tool to stop crime.
 Government makes mistakes, the criminal justice system is fraught with disparity and unfairness, prison workers should not be forced to take on the burden of killing defenseless prisoners once let alone at the rapid pace of the current federal execution schedule, and it is a cruel hoax to suggest that executions provide healing to murder victim family members.